 How Is a Revision Facelift Performed?

 People who have had facelifts require special consideration from a surgical standpoint.
 Their skin is already thinner from being stretched in the first surgery.
 There will be scar tissue that must be dealt with.
-In addition, some patients may have issues caused from prior surgeries that need to be corrected when the second surgery is performed, which can require a great deal of skill and experience.
+In addition, some patients may have issues caused by prior surgeries that need to be corrected when the second surgery is performed, which can require a great deal of skill and experience.

 Every secondary facelift has a unique approach.
 Dr. Russell uses the same incision site from the previous surgery if they are hidden well, or revises them into a better location if they are visible or unsightly.
-Since most facelifts performed by other surgeons are SMAS facelifts, Dr. Russell usually first encounters an area of scar tissue where the first surgery was performed, then moves into normal, un-operated tissues in the deep plane of the face as he resuspends the cheek fat and muscles that forms the jowls.
+Since most facelifts performed by other surgeons are SMAS facelifts, Dr. Russell usually first encounters an area of scar tissue where the first surgery was performed, then moves into normal, un-operated tissues in the deep plane of the face as he resuspends the cheek fat and muscles that form the jowls.
 Throughout the procedure, Dr. Russell will correct asymmetries and remove scar tissue as needed to produce a much more natural, youthful appearance.
 The patient is then bandaged to keep down bruising and swelling.

 The recovery for this procedure is similar to that of an initial facelift.
 While most patients do not require a hospital stay, they will need to rest and focus on recovering for two weeks.
 Compared to a patient’s first facelift, the swelling usually takes a bit longer to resolve due to the scar tissue from the first surgery.